Meniscus Tear Recovery Time Without Surgery

-Meniscus Tear Basics?
-Can a Meniscus Tear Heal on its Own without Surgery?
+Can a Meniscus Tear Heal on Its Own?

 What’s interesting about this question is that most people over age 35 have meniscus tears that they don’t know about.
-Meaning research clearly shows that meniscus tears are about as common as wrinkles and often about as important.
-Hence, leaving a meniscus tear untreated is usually not a big deal, since many of your friends likey have them and don’t know about them at all.
+Meniscus research clearly shows that tears are about as common as wrinkles and often about as important.
+Hence, leaving a meniscus tear untreated is usually not a big deal, since many of your friends likely have them and don’t know about them.

 How Can I Improve My Chances of the Meniscus Healing on Its Own?